 - A network must arrange for medical services, including referrals to specialists, within 21 days after you request the services.

 • An employer or network may not retaliate against you if you file an appeal or complaint.
 If you think your employer or the network has acted improperly, you should file a complaint with TDI.

 • You have the right to file a complaint if you believe a network has acted improperly.
 The network must provide written acknowledgment of your complaint within seven days and must resolve your complaint within 30 days.

 You may file a complaint with TDI through our website at www.tdi.texas.gov or by calling the Consumer Help Line at 1-800-252-3439 or 512-463-3515 in Austin.

 Information for Employers

-Employers should consider where its workers live when deciding whether to participate in a certified network.
-Employees living in different areas of the state or in neighboring counties may not be in an available network’s service area.
-Employees who don’t live in the service aren’t required to use the network.
+Employers should consider where its employees live when deciding whether to participate in a certified network.
+Employees living in different areas of the state or in neighboring counties may not be in a network’s service area.
+Employees who don’t live in the service area aren’t required to use the network.

 To legally operate in Texas, TDI must approve a workers’ compensation health care network as meeting the minimum coverage and service standards required by law.
 A list of approved certified networks is available on the TDI Workers' Compensation web page.

 If you decide to participate in a network, you must give your employees written notice of the network’s rules and requirements.
 Your insurance company will give you the notice.
 The notice must include: